cloud-66-internal/help.cloud66.com/_includes/resources/terminology.md

 - **Provision**

-When you build a application with Cloud 66, we will provision servers in your cloud vendor account.
+When you build an application with Cloud 66, we will provision servers in your cloud vendor account.
 This is synonymous with creating the servers.